Most Popular Reads

 SEO might not be at the top of your priority list when it comes to preparing for the holiday selling season.
 Keep in mind that no matter the size of your business, SEO is never a task that is fully complete.
 Instead, SEO requires periodic attention over time with calculated trial and error.
 Use this approaching holiday season as a reminder to revisit and re-optimize your search engine strategy.

 To earn higher page rankings and conversions when it matters most, start the process well before the holiday season.
 While November might be okay to whip up a last minute blog post, it can take a few weeks for Google’s bots to scan your site and for you to fine tune your keywords.
-Below, we’ve gathered a few best practices to help you start the SEO update process early and make sure your products and promotions are seen this holiday shopping season.
+Below, we’ve gathered a few best practices and SEO tips to help you start the SEO audit process early and make sure your products and promotions are seen this holiday shopping season.

 Analyze Where You Are